1. Who are we

 4. How do we collect your data

-We may collect data about you when you provide the data directly to us (for example, by sending us emails).
+We may collect data about you when you provide the data directly to us (for example, by sending us emails) or through other forms of correspondence we have with you such as phone calls.

 We may receive data from third parties such as analytics providers for example, Google, some of which may be based outside the European Economic Area.
 Please section 11 below for further details.